 If you don’t want to cook, but don’t want to go out either, then why not hire in a private chef.
 Harrie at Boo to a Goose is a Cordon Bleu trained chef, who will whip you up a fabulous dinner for very reasonable rates (from less than £20 a head for a 3-course dinner).
 She can either drop the prepared food off to your cottage, or stay and serve the dinner for extra fabulousness!
 She also does all manner of celebration cakes, and has lots of mouthwatering pictures on her facebook page

 The Local is the 12th century (allegedly) Weary Friar in Pillaton (affectionately known as the ‘Knackered Monk’…).
 The pub is in the village, Pillaton – turn left at the top of the drive and keep going – it is about half a mile (just past the church), so is only about a 15 minute stagger home on foot if you want to walk it – but don’t forget to take a torch!
 The Weary serves bar-type food (lunch and evening) and also has a restaurant.
+They also do a limited take-away menu (fish & chips, burgers and pizzas).
 They do a good selection of guest ales for beer lovers.
 They are fairly child friendly if you want to eat there – high chairs etc and a childrens menu.
 Booking is recommended as they are very popular.

 • Access – there is a ramp into the bar around the side on the deck.
 However, the toilets are NOT accessible, which may somewhat curtail the beer consumption!

 T 01579 350238 SN PL12 6QS W www.wearyfriar.co.uk